Health-Informatics-UoN/carrot-docs/docs/CaRROT-CDM/ETL/Transform.md

 The following guide will take you through the main steps to make sure the tool is installed correctly and that the ETL is performed correctly.

 !!! note
-	Running the transform part of the ETL process with `coconnect run map OPTIONS` instead of `coconnect etl --config <file>` gives you a lot more control over the command line options, although all options can be parsed as key-word-arguments in the config `yaml` used with the `coconnect etl`
+	Running the transform part of the ETL process with `carrot run map OPTIONS` instead of `carrot etl --config <file>` gives you a lot more control over the command line options, although all options can be parsed as key-word-arguments in the config `yaml` used with the `carrot etl`

 ### 1. Install the tool